algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### b.
 Entry criteria

 As the name specifies, entry criteria are a set of conditions or requirements, which are required to be fulfilled or achieved to create a suitable & favourable condition for testing.
-Finalized & decided upon after a thorough analysis of software & business requirements, entry criteria ensure the accuracy of the testing process and neglecting it can impact its quality.
+Finalised & decided upon after a thorough analysis of software & business requirements, entry criteria ensure the accuracy of the testing process and neglecting it can impact its quality.

 - Testable code is available.

 - Verify if the unit tests are ready.

-- Verify if the test environment is working: the computer, DOSBox and GitHub issues (if GitHub issues are not working, we will report bugs via a spreadsheet).
+- Verify if the test environment is working: the computer, DOSBox and GitHub Issues (if GitHub Issues are not working, we will report bugs via a spreadsheet).

 - Verify if the test cases have been written.